Product Marketing and Launch Glossary

 A fictional representation of the people who are involved in a decision to buy a product or service.
 The Buyer Persona is developed from factual information about people through interviews and observation.

 A series of connected activities designed to bring about an accelerated result.
+A simple email blast-no matter how large the list-isn't a campaign.
+The most effective marketing campaigns are multi-channel.

 A summary of all potential competitors (rivals) capable of solving a similar set of customer problems.
 Used to identify threats and market entry points, develop value propositions, and position a product offering.

-A software development practice of pushing new features to a clone of the system which have passed automated testing.
+A software development practice of pushing new features to a clone of the system which has passed automated testing.
 Software releases in the clone are ready for manual testing.
 New features are often delivered with feature flags.

 A software development practice of pushing new features into a live system which have passed automated testing.
 The new features are often deployed with feature flags to allow them to be turned on and off.
 Depending on the state of the feature flag, new features can be available to all customers or limited to select customers.